Highway Overview on TransCanadaHighway.com

 Other Neat Info

 We are affiliated with FoundLocally.com/, an excellent source of community information for communities, both large and small, along the length of the Trans-Canada Highway.
 Links to FoundLocally content (and to other fine web sites) are made where appropriate, particularly on the highway route travel Itineraries.

 We have also added new content, to help you get more out your drive between the cities, with information about what you can see along the way the geography, the flora & forests, the fauna & wildlife.
 (More will be added to our site, soon).

-We have found a GREAT source for free online travel brochures.
 Check out the Travel Information page, or the info for each province!